You may be able to claim benefits to help you in your situation. You may also be able to get financial assistance from other organisations.

 Employment and Support Allowance

-Employment and Support Allowance (ESA) is for people under the State Pension age who cannot work because of illness or disability.
-You can apply for ESA if you are employed, self-employed or unemployed.
+Employment and Support Allowance (ESA) is for people under the State Pension age who have an illness or disability that affects how much they can work.
+You can apply for ESA if you are employed, self-employed, unemployed or a student.

 Universal Credit (UC) is a benefit for people under State Pension age who are on a low income or out of work.